Buyer 'lucky' to have Chelsea - Tuchel

 That means that prospective buyers, of which there are believed to be more than 10, have already done the groundwork and are ready to submit a bid.

-British billionaire Jim Ratcliffe, who owns Ineos, has previously shown interest, but will not seek to purchase Chelsea because he does not see it as good value.
-He also bought French club Nice in 2019.
+British billionaire Jim Ratcliffe, who owns Ineos and bought French club Nice in 2019, has previously shown interest, but will not seek to purchase Chelsea because he does not see it as good value.

 - Our coverage of Chelsea is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment